 The following code words will be used /ULTB/ to designate the ultimate creditor in the return and /ULTD/ to designate the ultimate debtor in the return.

-/ULTB/ is followed by information about the UltimateCreditor (Name/Country [/TownName]), TownName is optional or (Name/OtherId) or Name alone or OtherId alone.
+/ULTB/ is followed by information about the UltimateCreditor BIC or (Name/Country [/TownName]), TownName is optional or (Name/OtherId) or Name alone or OtherId alone.
 Depending on the information available, that priority will be applied

-/ULTD/ is followed by information about the UltimateDebtor (Name/Country/TownName), TownName is mandatory or (Name/OtherId) or Name alone or OtherId alone.
+/ULTD/ is followed by information about the UltimateDebtor BIC or (Name/Country/TownName), TownName is mandatory or (Name/OtherId) or Name alone or OtherId alone.
 Depending on the information available, that priority will be applied

+IF BIC is present for the ultimate party, it is translated and the other informations are ignored.

-The MTRemittanceInformation is built applying priority in the information.
+The MTRemittanceInformation is built applying priority in the information ie., UltimateCreditor is first translated follows by UltimateDebtor.
 This means that the information can be truncated (eg., if the Name of ultimate creditor is about 140 characters) .
 Sign “+” is added at the end of the string to indicate characters truncation.
 If a full data is not copied because lack of room then the indicator Flag_MissingInformation is returned with value “True””.

 Format